The Hanged Man (1964 film)

-The Hanged Man is a 1964 American made-for-television crime drama film directed by Donald Siegel, in which a gunman seeks to avenge the death of his friend, who he believes was murdered.
+The Hanged Man is a 1964 American made-for-television crime drama film directed by Don Siegel, in which a gunman seeks to avenge the death of his friend, who he believes was murdered.
 It is considered the second television film in broadcast history.
 It debuted on NBC on November 18, 1964.

 The story is based on Ride the Pink Horse, a 1947 film based on a novel by Dorothy B. Hughes.

+Plot

+When a gunman's best friend is murdered he sets out to find the killers and ends up concocting a scheme to blackmail a corrupt leader of a labor union who's to blame.